 Once the core courses have been completed and research is fully underway, it will be time to start writing a thesis about your research.
 The title and topic will be decided by the student with the help of their advisor and committee.
-All Master's degree seeking students will form a committee of no less than three faculty members; their research advisor normally serves as chair of this committee.
+This committee should have three faculty members minimum; your research advisor normally serves as chair of this committee.
 For more information about writing a thesis, ask other students, read previously published thesis, check-in with the Writing Center, and/or attend a thesis writing workshop through Graduate Studies.